ollie-sara/roominfo_checker/README.md

 central ETH administration and ignores all department administered rooms.

 It should be noted that I chose to omit following items from the git push:
-- JavaScript Dependencies (I don't want to get into unnecessary legal trouble/Don't want to read the licences.
-Follow the HTML head to see where they would usually be stored)
-  - jQuery 3.6.0
-  - jQuery UI Touch-Punch
-  - jQuery UI
-  - jQuery DataTables 1.11.3 with FixedColumns and FixedHeader extension
 - Python packages (Not sure which of these are actually necessary but I can't be bothered to go through the list and check)
   - Werkzeug